buddhaman/AnymaEngine/Readme.md

     - Do carnivores get a reproduction boost if their population is low?

 #### Design
+- Current direction: Give agents a body, but at the same time simplify even more.
+- Gene encodes a body, rendered like football evo my previous project.
+The limbs will be connected to each other like spore, but its 2.5D.
+- Sensors will be even simpler.
+Simply relative angle and distance to the nearest agent of the same type and of another type.
+- Bigger possible ruleset with agents that can send and receive signals.
+- The goal of the simulation is to create an ecosystem that is interesting to look at.
+We might give agents properties like picking skills in an rpg.
+The total amount of points is capped.
+This way they can occupy an ecological niche.
+  IDEAS:
+  - Shield, less damage received.
+  - Longevity.
+  - Reproduction rate.
+  - Speed.
+  - Resistance in a certain biome.

 #### TODO
+- Change rendering to 2.5D.
+- Add terain.
 - Show charge when zoomed in.
 - Show charge of agent in ui.
 - OPTION: Change sensor info, give angle and distance of nearest same species and nearest opponent.